 Polka dot plants are not especially difficult to grow, and their main drawback is their relatively short lifespan.
 After flowering, the plant will likely become dormant or die outright.
-As a result, it's best to buy new ones every spring and attempt to propagate a new plant.
+As a result, it's best to buy new ones every spring or attempt to propagate a new plant.
 Be warned: propagation isn't easy or very fast.

 - Light: Bright light is best.
 Plants grown in poor light conditions are likely to have solid green leaves, which defeats the purpose of this neat little plant.
 If your plant isn't colorful enough, consider some direct sunlight, which should deepen the colors.

 - Water: Keep the soil moist in the summer growing season and reduce in the winter.
 If your plant flowers and then goes into a dormant phase, then reduce water significantly, resuming regular watering only after the new growth emerges.

 - Fertilizer: During the growing season, feed weekly with a weak liquid fertilizer that includes micronutrients and encourages blooming.

 Polka dot plants can be grown either from seed or cuttings.
 If you are starting from seeds, sow the seeds indoors in early spring under lights and pinch out the weaker seedlings.
 Provide them with ample moisture and bright light to develop the best color.
 You can also start them from stem tip cuttings, but this perhaps isn't the best option.
 They are slow to root, so use rooting hormone, and be patient.

 Repot the plants in the spring or when they become rootbound.
 In reality, most hypoestes will not live much beyond a year or two before they flower, and many people don't bother to keep the plants after they've bloomed and slipped into their dormant phase.
 If the plant stops growing in mid-summer, it's probably rootbound, so you can go ahead and repot.